dotnet/aspnetcore/docs/Benchmarks.md

 - *Profile* is the environment where the application will run on.
 - *Component* is the ASP.NET project under test that will be built and contains your changes.

+> [!IMPORTANT]
+> Any changes outside of the "component" projects will not be benchmarked.

 Create a new comment with the correct benchmarks, profiles, and components to build.
 For instance:

 ```console